GRFreire/sboticscompiler/readme.md

 A CLI for sBotics c# projects.

 ## 🚀 Project
-**sboticscompiler** is a project developed focusing on help c# devs to developer their sBotics's code, with multifile support, error checking, and more.
+**sboticscompiler** is a project developed focusing on help c# devs to developer their sBotics's project code, with multifile support, error checking, and more.

 ## :information_source: How to use
 ```bash